Specifications

 MV AGUSTA produced the 175 'CSS-5V Regolarità Monoalbero' between 1954 and 1956.

-Initially fitted with the 175 'CSS' engine, they replaced it in 1955 with the model '175 CSS-5V'.
+Initially fitted with the 175cc CSS engine, they replaced it in 1955 with the model 175 CSS-5V.
 The frame is the series "CSS" with a modified closed cradle, telescopic front fork and raised exhaust system.
-MV AGUSTA produced these '175 CSS-5V Regolarità Monoalbero' exclusively for the official MV Regolarità team.
-It definitely belongs to the most attractive MV machines ever built.
+MV AGUSTA produced the '175 CSS-5V Regolarità Monoalbero' exclusively for the official MV Regolarità team.
+It is considered one of the most attractive MV machines ever built.

-Between 1954 and 1956, MV AGUSTA achieved 17 wins in total with the '175 CSS-5V Regolarità Monoalbero'.
-MV pilot M. Fornasari won a Gold Medal on his '175 CSS-5V' during the International Six Days Trial (ISDT), and in general, the MV Agusta Team collected 7 victories.
+Between 1954 and 1956, MV AGUSTA achieved 17 wins in total with the 175 Regolarità - MV rider M. Fornasari won a Gold Medal on his 175 CSS-5V during the International Six Days Trial (ISDT), and the MV Agusta Team achieved 7 victories.

-The MV AGUSTA 175 'CSS-5V Regolarità Monoalbero' were never available on the open market.
-Between 1954 and 1956, only SIX (..!!!) machines were built, exclusively for the MV Regolarità ('Regolaristi') team.
+The MV AGUSTA 175 'CSS-5V Regolarità Monoalbero' was never available on the open market.
+Between 1954 and 1956, only six of these machines were built, exclusively for the MV Regolarità ('Regolaristi') team.
 As far as we know, only two have survived.
-The finest one is owned by the Amsterdam Italian Motor Museum, who is in a beautiful condition and almost original, the other one is built together from spare parts and is far from original.
-That makes this MV AGUSTA 175 'CSS-5V Regolarità Monoalbero' a real treasure, a true gem that is missing in any serious MV Agusta collection around the world.
+The finest of these is owned by the Amsterdam Italian Motor Museum, is in a beautiful condition and is almost original.

-Only in exceptional cases, a copy was occasionally sold between private collectors in the past and as far we know, this is the first time an MV AGUSTA 175 "CSS-5V Regolarità Monoalbero" will be sold through a public auction.
-A unique opportunity to become the owner of one of the rarest and most unreachable Enduro machines.
+These machines occasionally changed hands between private collectors in the past and as far is known this is the first time an MV AGUSTA 175 "CSS-5V Regolarità Monoalbero" will be sold at a public auction.